ssl-hep/ServiceX_frontend/README.md

 1. Your current working directory
 2. Any working directory above your current working directory.
 3. Your home directory
+4. Any other directory searched by the python [`confuse`](https://confuse.readthedocs.io/en/latest/usage.html#search-paths) library.
+This includes a machine's `/etc` directory on Linux.

 The file can be named any of the following (ordered by precedence):